kjlaw89/vsdl/examples/README.md

 This demo showcases the SDL Image library by loading in a `.jpg` background and the V and SDL logos in a `.png` format.
 This requires the runtime libraries included with SDL Image to run.

+On Linux it may be necessary to install the image development libraries to compile:

+Ubuntu 14.04+

+`sudo apt install libjpeg-dev libpng-dev libtiff-dev libwebp-dev`

 ## Messagebox

 This showcases a very simple example of the Messagebox popups.